nus-cs2113-AY2021S2/tp/docs/team/aliciatay-zls.md

 ## Overview

 GULIO is a university module manager designed for efficiency when used by fast typists.
-It is capable of storing lessons and tasks for individual modulesand lesson notes via cheat-sheets.
+It is capable of storing lessons and tasks for individual modules and lesson notes via cheat-sheets.

 ## Summary of Contributions